medialab/artoo/index.md

 The intention here is not at all to say that classical scraping is obsolete but rather that client-side scraping is a possibility today and, what's more, a useful one.

 You'll never find yourself crawling pages massively on a browser, but for most of your scraping tasks, client-side should enhance your productivity dramatically.

 ---

-<h2 id="disclaimer">Disclaimer</h2>
-Please note that **artoo** has been built having *Chrome* and *Chromium* in mind.
-So, even if artoo may function quite properly on other browsers, some of its features such as [instructions recording]({{ site.baseurl }}/instructions) might not be available on those.

-If you think this is injust and feel that some features can be ported to other browsers, please report it and we'll find a solution together.

----